sovan92/LeetCodePractice/SQL/sqlnotes.md

 # Crud2

 - Order by uses , Quick Sort, Merge Sort heap sort.
+- Between operator between is inclusive.
+- like operator match the string  - word contains academy %academy% , word should have academy starting from 3rd character. `__ academy`.
+- SQL uses Modulo or KPModlo pattern match .
+- all string within like is case insensitive.
+-